Western Harbour (Mariehamn)

-The Western Harbour (Swedish: Västerhamn) is one of two harbours in the port of Mariehamn, the regional capital of Åland, in the Archipelago Sea part of the Baltic.
+The Western Harbour (Swedish: Västerhamn, Finnish: Länsisatama) is one of two harbours in the port of Mariehamn, the regional capital of Åland, Finland, in the Archipelago Sea part of the Baltic.

 Passenger traffic and duty-free sales

 Most cruiseferry routes between southern mainland Finland and Sweden, as well as between Estonia and Sweden, call at Mariehamn.
 This is largely due to Åland being outside of the EU customs regime, which allows vessels calling at an Åland port to sell duty-free goods.

 With an average of 15 daily ferry sailings, and approximately 20 international cruise ships visiting Mariehamn each year, the Western Harbour is the third-busiest international passenger port in Finland with c.
 1.25 million annual passenger arrivals (2.5m total passenger movements) in 2018.

 Navigation

 The shipping lane into the Western Harbour has a maximum depth of 9.2 m and a minimum navigable width of 200 m.

 The harbour remains ice-free most winters, or is only covered by thin ice.